kiralong/arc-congen2024-radseq/README.md

 #### Running `gstacks`

-To run `gstacks` we can provide the software with a path to a directory contained all of our processed alignment files.
+To run `gstacks` we can provide the software with a path to a directory containing all of our processed alignment files.
 In this case, we will use the pre-generated alignments located in `arc-radseq-data.congen24/alignments/`.
 We will also specify a populations map file containing all the individuals that we wish to add to the catalog (`arc-radseq-data.congen24/info/popmap.tsv`).